-8 This is probably because, when treating all banks together, the mortgage collateral is not "important enough" to change the mean probability of forbearance, but when we look at banks that use mortgage more often, the difference in probability of forbearance is significantly different from loans with fiduciary lien.
+6 This is probably because, when treating all banks together, the mortgage collateral is not "important enough" to change the mean probability of forbearance, but when we look at banks that use mortgage more often, the difference in probability of forbearance is significantly different from loans with fiduciary lien.
 In fact, there are relatively few mortgage-backed loans on the dataset, but they are concentrated in a few banks.
-From all banks of the sample (1,064) more than 850 have less than 1% of loans with mortgage as a collateral.
+From all banks of the sample (1,064) more than 850 have less than 1% of loans with mortgage as a collateral with other types of guarantees are not statistically different from each other.